7EtErNaLmidnight7/Pine_forest_colour_palatte/README.md

-Made this tree very quickly with it
+Made this tree very quickly with it, (I'm not the best at pixel art)

 Hope you like it!
 :)